brianlu97010/Operating_System_Capstone_2025Spring/lab3/README.md

    - Multiple timeouts can be set concurrently
    - Each will be processed independently when its timer expires
    - The printing order is determined by the expiration times, not the order of creation

+## Advanced Exercise 2 - Concurrent I/O Devices Handling
+> [!IMPORTANT]
+> * Implement a task queue mechanism, so interrupt handlers can add their processing tasks to it.
+> * Execute the tasks in the queue before returning to the user program with interrupts enabled.
+> * Implement the task queue’s preemption mechanism.